Tahj Mowry Pens Touching Tribute To ‘First Love’ Naya Rivera & Says He Hopes For A Safe Return

-Actor Tahj Mowry shared his love for Naya Rivera on Instagram days after she went missing.
+Actor Tahj Mowry has shared his love for Naya Rivera on Instagram, days after she went missing.

-As The Inquisitr previously reported, many of Rivera’s famous friends and co-stars have sent an outpour of love and support for the former Glee star and her family.
+As The Inquisitr previously reported, many of Rivera’s famous friends and co-stars have sent an outpouring of love and support for the former Glee star and her family.
 Mowry became the most recent celebrity to pay homage to Rivera on Friday, July 10.

-In the touching post, which you can see here, the actor shared a black and white image of Rivera.
+In the touching post, which you can see here, the actor shared a black-and-white image of Rivera.
 She wore a strapless patterned dress and had her long hair styled in loose waves as she stared deeply into the camera.
 After he posted the photo, Mowry wrote a lengthy caption and revealed he never stopped loving his longtime friend.

 “My sweet Naya – to say that I am devastated would be an understatement.
 This is a nightmare.
 Every day gets harder.
 However, I am holding onto hope that you will be found,” Mowry wrote.
 “We grew up together.
 We became adults together.
 We experienced so many firsts together.
 You were my first experience with everything; love, intimacy, heartbreak.
 We broke each other’s hearts and then mended them back together…more than once.”